onemoonsci/nmrfxprocessordocs/pages/02.gui/01.menus/docs.md

 :    Horizontal.
 Arrange the spectrum charts in a window with multiple charts such that they occupy a single horizontal row.
 :    Vertical.
 Arrange the spectrum charts in a window with multiple charts such that they occupy a single vertical column.
 :    Grid.
 Arrange the spectrum charts in a window with multiple charts such that they occupy a grid of rows and columns.
 The number of rows and columns is determined automatically.
+:    Overlay.
+Convert a grid (or row or column) of spectrum charts into a single chart with all the datasets displayed.
+You can switch an overlay of spectra back to a grid (or row or column) using the Grid, Horizontal or Vertical menu items.
+:    Minimize Borders.
+Only display the axis tic marks and labels for charts that are on the bottom or left edge of the spectra.
+Those for "internal" spectra are removed to conserve space.
+:    Normal Borders.
+Display the axis tic marks and labels for all charts in the current stage.

 Sync Axes